 Note for readers outside of the uk

 While we always encourage purchasing directly from our website – as this benefits both the charity and the author – we understand that international postage has become increasingly expensive.
-As a charity press, we’re unable to offer free postage and the current shipping cost to addresses outside of the UK is higher than we feel is fair to ask readers to pay.
+As a charity press, we’re unable to offer free postage as the current shipping cost to addresses outside of the UK is higher than we feel is fair to ask readers to pay.

 For that reason, we recommend ordering your print copy of Blood Red Sky through your country’s Amazon listing, where you can access Amazon Prime delivery.
 Or, visit your local bookshop and ask them about stocking Blood Red Sky!
 You can also order the eBook directly through Arkbound here, which (of course) has no postage.
 Thank you for visiting the Arkbound bookshop, and please continue supporting small presses by ordering directly whenever you can!
 Any questions, please email hello@arkbound.com.